Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     Once you know the active camera and its current orientation angle (or tilt), you can calculate how to rotate the display to match the camera orientation, and whether and how to flip the display to create the mirror effect if the front camera is active.

-    To correctly rotate the display as the camera orientation changes, think about the orientation and direction of the physical camera lens relative to the display.
+    To correctly rotate the display as the camera orientation changes, think about the orientation and direction of the physical camera lens, relative to the display.
 If the camera faces away from the display, the camera orientation is calculated clockwise across the display.
 If the camera faces the same way as the display, the camera orientation is calculated counter-clockwise across the display.
 For example, if the camera and display face in opposite directions, the right side of the image is at 90 degrees, and if the camera and display face in the same direction, the right side is at 270 degrees (360 - 90).

 -   Display rotation